-Following are answers to frequently asked questions (FAQs) about Wild Sky and American Prairie Reserve.
-If you have additional questions please do not hesitate to email at firstname.lastname@example.org.
+Following are answers to frequently asked questions (FAQs) about Wild Sky and American Prairie Reserve (APR).
+If you have additional questions please do not hesitate to email email@example.com.

 What is Wild Sky's connection with American Prairie Reserve?

-Wild Sky is a brand that is managed under Montana Prairie Holdings, a for-profit company created and owned by the nonprofit American Prairie Reserve.
+Wild Sky is a program of the nonprofit American Prairie Reserve.

 Why work with Ranchers?

-Even when finished, the Reserve will be surrounded by a mosaic of public and private lands with 500,000 head of cattle.
-Because our restoration goals include building a fully functional and resilient ecosystem with species that include predators, we seek ways to expand the effect of our protected areas into these lands such that the boundaries between them are blended and indistinguishable to wildlife.
-Otherwise, those areas become sinks for the wildlife source created by American Prairie Reserve, effectively creating an island of conservation that has lost key corridors.
-A blended edge allows the Reserve to contribute to wildlife population growth on millions of additional acres in the region - a design that supports long-term viability and landscape connectivity, while also supporting neighboring ranches.
+When finished, American Prairie Reserve will be surrounded by ranches and at least 500,000 head of cattle.
+We seek ways to expand the effect of our protected areas into these lands, such that the boundaries between them are indistinguishable to wildlife.
+A blended edge allows the Reserve to contribute to wildlife population growth on millions of additional acres in the region ⎯ a design that supports long-term viability and landscape connectivity, while also supporting neighboring ranches.

 What do you mean by "wildlife-friendly practices?"